Niriksha-ally/git-conflict-practice/team_bios.md

 ## Team Bios

 - You: Loves Node and backend magic.
-- [Your Name]: New team member, eager to learn and contribute to amazing projects!
+- Niriksha G Shetty: New team member, eager to learn and contribute to amazing projects!
 - Member: Backend wizard who writes elegant APIs.